hellbox/srob-migration/content/reviews/reclaiming-the-story-of-womens-bodies.md

 name = "Reclaiming the story of women's bodies" title = "Reclaiming the story of women's bodies" dek = "Carmen Maria Machado's debut, a finalist for the National Book Award, does beautiful violence to traditional stories about women.
-It's past time for men to read along." type = "Review"facebookauto = "Carmen Maria Machado's debut collection re-writes the narrative around women's bodies and lives -- for women and, especially, for men." twitterauto = "In her review of @carmenmmachado's debut collection, @DonnaMiscolta asks who should read stories by and about women." reviews_byline = ["writers/donna-miscolta.md"] reviews_books = ["books/her-body-and-other-parties.md"]
+It's past time for men to read along." type = "Review" facebookauto = "Carmen Maria Machado's debut collection re-writes the narrative around women's bodies and lives -- for women and, especially, for men." twitterauto = "In her review of @carmenmmachado's debut collection, @DonnaMiscolta asks who should read stories by and about women." reviews_byline = ["writers/donna-miscolta.md"] reviews_books = ["books/her-body-and-other-parties.md"]